Sierra Bancorp (NASDAQ:BSRR) Plans Dividend of $0.23

 A number of hedge funds have recently bought and sold shares of BSRR.
 Morgan Stanley lifted its stake in Sierra Bancorp by 6.0% in the 2nd quarter.
 Morgan Stanley now owns 90,428 shares of the financial services provider’s stock valued at $2,301,000 after buying an additional 5,082 shares in the last quarter.
 Millennium Management LLC acquired a new position in Sierra Bancorp in the 2nd quarter valued at $325,000.
 Invesco Ltd. raised its holdings in Sierra Bancorp by 8.0% in the 2nd quarter.
 Invesco Ltd. now owns 15,859 shares of the financial services provider’s stock valued at $403,000 after acquiring an additional 1,174 shares during the last quarter.
 BNP Paribas Arbitrage SA raised its holdings in Sierra Bancorp by 98.8% in the 3rd quarter.
 BNP Paribas Arbitrage SA now owns 3,625 shares of the financial services provider’s stock valued at $88,000 after acquiring an additional 1,802 shares during the last quarter.
 Finally, Bank of New York Mellon Corp raised its holdings in Sierra Bancorp by 5.8% in the 3rd quarter.
 Bank of New York Mellon Corp now owns 133,745 shares of the financial services provider’s stock valued at $3,247,000 after acquiring an additional 7,282 shares during the last quarter.
 53.30% of the stock is currently owned by hedge funds and other institutional investors.

 Several equities research analysts have recently commented on the company.
-Janney Montgomery Scott lowered Sierra Bancorp from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 25th.
 StockNews.com assumed coverage on Sierra Bancorp in a research note on Thursday, March 31st.
 They set a “buy” rating on the stock.
-Finally, Zacks Investment Research raised Sierra Bancorp from a “hold” rating to a “buy” rating and set a $28.00 price target on the stock in a research note on Thursday, March 31st.
+Zacks Investment Research raised Sierra Bancorp from a “hold” rating to a “buy” rating and set a $28.00 price target on the stock in a research note on Thursday, March 31st.
+Finally, Janney Montgomery Scott lowered Sierra Bancorp from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 25th.

 About Sierra Bancorp (Get Rating)